SteMak/aptos_coin_storage/README.md

   - Resources are undroppable and uncopyable structs

-    Resoureces should be moved to storage or destroyed according to module policy before transaction ends
+    Resources should be moved to storage or destroyed according to module policy before the transaction ends

-    It is considered storing resource on user accounts (not in module storage)
+    It is considered storing resources on user accounts (not in module storage)

 - Friends: